 3225.
 Françoise AUBÉ/HOBBÉ was born in 1639 in Paris (St-Sulpice) (Paris) (Ile-de-France Region), France.1770 She came to the New World via the "La Nouvelle France".
 The 250-ton vessel departed from Dieppe and arrived in Québec on 3 July 1668.
-The vessel held 81 'Les Filles du Roi' commonly known as 'King's Daughters'.1990 [She was a "King's Daughter".
-She died on 12 January 1709 at the age of 70 in (Québec Province), Canada.1,2479 Françoise was buried on 13 January 1709 at Sainte-Anne-de-la-Pérade in La Pérade (Quebec Province), Canada.1,2479 It is interesting to note that Michel died one day after Françoise - on the day of her funeral.
+The vessel held 81 'Les Filles du Roi' commonly known as 'King's Daughters'.1990 She was a "King's Daughter".
+The King's Daughters or "Filles du roi" were a group of approximately 800 young French women who immigrated to New France between 1663 and 1673 as part of a program by Louis XIV to furnish brides for the male immigrants.
+They were usually between the age of 12 and 25, had to supply a letter of reference from their parish priest and were provided a dowry by the King.
+The King also paid for their transport to New France.
+Most of the women were commoners of humble birth, were held to very high standards and were required to be physically fit enough to survive the hard work demanded of immigrants to the fledgling colony.
+She died on 12 January 1709 in (Québec Province), Canada.1,2479 Françoise was buried on 13 January 1709 at Sainte-Anne-de-la-Pérade in La Pérade (Quebec Province), Canada.1,2479 It is interesting to note that Michel died one day after Françoise - on the day of her funeral.